General

 When do I need to alert someone that I intend to submit a proposal?

 As soon as you contemplate submitting a proposal for funding you should alert your respective Grant Specialist and create a record in the OAR portal.
 Provide any information that you have such as the due date and RFP/Program Announcement.
 This will allow the Grant Specialist to both review the guidelines for any unusual requirements and work with you on a timeline for submission.
+OSP requires all proposals documented be submitted either 4 full business days prior to the deadline for a standard proposal and 8 full business days prior to the deadline for a complex proposal.
+See more on the internal deadline webpage.

 What is Financial Conflict of Interest and how does it apply to me?

 A conflict of interest in research exists when a financial or other interest may compromise, or appear to compromise, the design, conduct, or reporting of research.
 The Research Conflict of Interest (RCOI) program at UT Dallas functions in part to fulfill requirements in federal law that federal funding recipients maintain and enforce a policy governing research conflicts of interest, as well as to inform individuals of this policy.
-The RCOI program also provides a framework for investigators to protect the integrity of their research by identifying and disclosing situations that may pose a conflict, and working with the Office of Research Integrity and Outreach to manage such situations.
+The RCOI program also provides a framework for investigators to protect the integrity of their research by identifying and disclosing situations that may pose a conflict, and working with the Office of Research Security and Ethics to manage such situations.
 See here for additional information.

 Where do I find information on Misconduct in Research?